 Although his subsequent move to the F3 Euroseries was less straightforward, Hamilton eventually found his feet, improving on fifth in the standings in his first year to win the title in his second.
 Driving for the dominant ASM team undoubtedly helped, but, with 15 race wins to his name, Hamilton whitewashed the opposition.

 His foray into GP2 in 2006 proved equally thrilling.
 At his very best, Hamilton stunned onlookers with a string of spectacular performances.
-Outshining his more experienced team mate Alexandre Premat and a resurgent Nelson Piquet Jr with his bold driving style, he won the title and, perhaps more importantly, the Formula One paddock’s admiration.
+Outshining his more experienced team mate Alexandre Premat and a resurgent Nelson Piquet Jr with his bold driving style, he won the title and, perhaps more importantly, the Formula 1 paddock’s admiration.

-With his race pace and skillful consistency drawing comparisons to a young Fernando Alonso, long-time guardians McLaren - shy of a second driver to pair up with said Spaniard (and incoming champion) Alonso for the 2007 season - decided late in 2006 to see how their protege would cope in a Formula One car.
+With his race pace and skillful consistency drawing comparisons to a young Fernando Alonso, long-time guardians McLaren - shy of a second driver to pair up with said Spaniard (and incoming champion) Alonso for the 2007 season - decided late in 2006 to see how their protege would cope in a Formula 1 car.
 They were not disappointed and rewarded Hamilton’s impressive testing times and mature approach with a race seat.

 It was an out-of-character move for a traditionally conservative squad, but one which quickly paid dividends for team and driver alike.
 Hamilton won four Grands Prix in his debut season and led the championship for much of the year, developing an intense rivalry with Alonso both on and off the circuit.
 Only a mixture of bad luck and inexperience in the final two rounds deprived him of the title.